 Visiting Antelope Canyon

-Upper and Lower Antelope Canyons are not part of a National Park, rather they are on Navajo Nation land and are managed as such.
-The Canyons can be visited by guided tour only and there is no single ticket for both sections – these need to be purchased separately.
+Antelope Canyon is not part of a National Park, rather it is on Navajo Nation land and is managed as such.
+The Canyon – Upper and Lower – can be visited by guided tour only and there is no single ticket for both sections – these need to be purchased separately.
 There is also a Navajo fee of $8 per person (no Navajo fees apply for children aged 7 and under) collected when you purchase your tour.

 If you can afford the extra expense and have the equipment, a photography tour will afford you more time with fewer people.
 In order to take part in a photography tour, each person must have their own SLR and tripod.
 This was a drawback for JP and me, who share a camera.